[[caption-width-right:330: Heaven on Earth]]

 Mauritius is a tiny island nation off the east coast of Africa.
-It is considered to have one of the best economies in Africa Ė international metrics often label it the richest country in Africa; it's one of the only ones in the region with a per capita income classified as "upper-high".
+Famous for its unspoiled beaches combined with the tropical weather and natural inland beauty, hence Mark Twain's quote above.
+It is also considered to have one of the best economies in Africa Ė international metrics often label it the richest country in Africa; it's one of the only ones in the region with a per capita income classified as "upper-high".
+Because of its recent human colonization, the country is incredibly cosmopolitan with Indians, Africans, Europeans, and Chinese making up shares of the population.
+Pluralism is also the rule for the country's politics and affairs; the current Government, for example, features a (Sunni) Muslim as President, a Catholic as Vice-President, and a Hindu as Prime Minister.
 It has no permanent army and thanks to British and French legacy, it has both English and French as official languages.

 The island was practically uninhabited until the Dutch came in the 17th century, but harsh conditions forced them to abandon the island.
 The French arrived some years after that and took control of it (they already controlled the rest of the neighbourhood anyway) and kept it until UsefulNotes/TheNapoleonicWars, when the British took it.
 The country achieved its independence on 1968, when it became one of the Realms of UsefulNotes/TheCommonwealthOfNations.
 It stayed this way until 1992, when it became a republic within the Commonwealth.